jessicatoohig/jessicatoohig/README.md

 ## Work 🏫
 - Research Assistant in the Mendoza College of Business at the University of Notre Dame, primarily focused on social psychology
-- Resident Counselor for Univesity of Notre Dame Pre-College Programs
+- Resident Counselor for University of Notre Dame Pre-College Programs
 - Worked as a waitress at Chagrin Valley Athletic Club in Cleveland, Ohio for all four years of high school

 ## Technical Skills 📊